• Skip to primary navigation

 Instructions

-• Mix together the flour, cornmeal, sugar and salt together in a large bowl.
+• Process the flour, cornmeal, sugar, and salt together in food processor until combined, about 5 seconds.

-• Using either your fingers or a spatula, stir in the buttermilk, a tablespoon at a time.
-The dough should be moist and slightly sticky, but not wet, with no big pockets of dry flour remaining.
+• Stream in the buttermilk, pulsing in 4 second increments until the dough is moist and slightly sticky, but not wet, with no big pockets of dry flour remaining.

-• Fold the dough onto its self until all flour is incorporated, forming the dough into a ball.
+• Turn the dough out onto a lightly floured or non-stick rolling mat.
+Form the dough into a disk shape, about 1 inch thick.
 Use a light hand to keep the butter from melting.

-• Refrigerate the dough for one hour or for up to three days.
+• Wrap the dough tightly with plastic wrap and press down to flatten the disk.
+Refrigerate the dough for one hour or for up to three days.

 • Chill for 20 minutes.